rtauseef/provisioning-profile-helper/README.md

 ## Update Jenkins with latest provisioning profile

-* The is a webhook that triggers a Jenkins build whenever there is push to _master_ branch.
+* There is a webhook that triggers a Jenkins build whenever there is push to _master_ branch.
 This includes merging pull requests.
 If there is a new provisioning profile available, it will be installed automatically.
 * If you need to perform an immediate build, run the Jenkins job __provisioning-profile__ and then run the job to build your app.